|Home||Natural Family Living||Big Life Issues||Animal-

-Pain The main ethical or moral reason to become vegetarian is to minimise the pain and killing of animals.
+Pain - The main ethical or moral reason to become vegetarian is to minimise the pain and killing of animals.
 There is horrendous suffering in factory farming.
 Paul McCartney said "If slaughterhouses had glass walls, everyone would be a vegetarian".
+Read the Confessions of a slaughterhouse worker.

-But plants feel pain too...
-This is addressed here.
+But plants feel pain too... - This is addressed here.
+In essence, minimise pain to other life - do your best!

-There are many health benefits to a plant-based diet.
+There are many personal health benefits to a plant-based diet.

 Pollution that damages our health, like mercury in fish or plastic in many marine animals, is more likely from animals.

-Care for the Earth Meat production of any kind causes far more environmental damage than plant-based foods.
-There is more pollution, more water wastage, more global warming CO2 emissions, etc. Vegetarianism cares for our planet Earth.
+Care for the Earth - Meat production of any kind causes far more environmental damage than plant-based foods.
+There is more pollution, more water wastage, more fires, more soil depletion, more rainforest and ecosystem destruction, more species extinction, more sea desecration, more global warming, more CO2 emissions, etc. See here, here.
+Chicken is not the answer.
+Plant-based diets care for our planet Earth.

-Your rubbish bags are less likely to be ripped up by dogs, cats, seagulls.
+Community Care - Your rubbish bags are less likely to be ripped by dogs, cats, seagulls.

 There is some debate as to whether humans are anatomically vegetarian/herbivorous.